valiobar/e-commerce-nextjs-vb/README.md

 - 🏠 **Home Page**: Browse a grid of products with images, titles, prices, and ratings
 - 📦 **Product Details**: View detailed information about each product including images, description, and specifications
+- 🗂️ **Product Categories**: Browse products by category with a slide-in categories drawer
+- 📂 **Category Pages**: Dedicated pages for each category with filtering and sorting
 - 🔍 **Product Sorting**: Sort products by title, price, discount, or rating in ascending/descending order
 - 🛒 **Shopping Cart**: Add/remove products, update quantities, and view totals
 - 📱 **Mobile Cart Sidebar**: Responsive cart sidebar that's fully visible on mobile devices